Launch Your Online Business in Just 7 Days

 The Standard plan is the cheapest and most basic plan that only gives users access to 1 site.

-That leaves the Standard plan with only these features:
+The Standard plan offers these features:

 The real crisis here, as we’ve touched on already, is the email support which is beyond inefficient.